scalahub/Kiosk/README.md

 A web-UI for connecting to an Ergo node.

+## Pre-reqisites

+- SBT 1.0
+- JDK 11 or higher

+## Instructions

-To run, type `sbt run`.
+To run, first clone this repository and then type `sbt run` in a terminal.
 The UI will automatically open in the browser.
-If not, you can go to [http://localhost:8080](http://localhost:8080) manually.
+If it does not open, you can go to <a href="http://localhost:8080" target="_blank">http://localhost:8080 manually</a> (link opens in a new tab).